Trustpilot rated excellent

 Contact our friendly team today >>

 We know that starting a laundry business can be daunting, and that you may need some help along the way.
-With four decades’ experience, we can offer that help, beginning with a ‘Starting a Launderette’ Business Guide that has been specially designed to cover the steps you need to take when setting up a self service coin-op, ‘drop-off and pickup’ service wash, specialist dry-cleaning or even a collection and delivery business.
+With four decades’ experience, we can offer that help, beginning with a ‘Starting a Launderette’ Business Guide that has been specially designed to cover the steps you need to take when setting up a self service coin-operated washing machines, ‘drop-off and pickup’ service wash, specialist dry-cleaning or even a collection and delivery business.

 How to start a laundry business